benjaminpope/smearcampaign/README.md

 If you wish to use light curves not available through MAST please offer coauthorship to members of the __Kepler Smear Campaign__.

-Please cite our forthcoming paper, or Pope et al. (in prep), together with the original smear paper, using the following BibTeX:
+Please cite our forthcoming paper as Pope et al. (in prep), together with the original smear paper, using the following BibTeX:

 	@ARTICLE{2016MNRAS.455L..36P,
 	   author = {{Pope}, B.~J.~S. and {White}, T.~R. and {Huber}, D. and {Murphy}, S.~J. and